colinmorris/xscreensaver-text-toys/README.md

     apt-get install xscreensaver-data-extra xscreensaver-gl-extra

+todos likes to have the `rl` command...

+    apt-get install randomize-lines

+So that it can randomize the order of the directories it searches each time.
+But it's not necessary.

 Usage
 =====

-Run xscreensaver-demo, click the 'advanced' tab, and under Text Manipulation -> Program enter
+Run xscreensaver-demo, click the 'advanced' tab, and under Text Manipulation -> Program, enter the command corresponding to the text generator you want to use.

-    bash todorunner.sh

-Replacing `todorunner.sh` with the runner for whichever text generator you wish to use.

 Now select an xscreensaver hack that uses text, such as StarWars or FlipText.
 These will paint the generated text across the screen in various interesting ways.